-Should substantial amendments be made to any aspect of the Consolidated Plan after its formal adoption, Maricopa Consortium members will undertake the following:
+Should substantial amendments be made to any aspect of the Consolidated Plan after its formal adoption, Maricopa County Consortium members will undertake the following:

 - a) In the instance of Maricopa County, inform units of local government. - b) Provide reasonable public notice of the proposed amendment(s) in applicable newspaper/s of general circulation to enable review and comment by the public for at least 30 days.

-Conduct a public hearing on the subject of the proposed amendment during the 30-day comment period. - c) Submit such amendment(s) to their respective Governing Boards for approval. - d) Upon the termination of the 30-day comment period, notify HUD of any amendments executed, citizen comments received and the response(s) by Consortium members to such comment(s). - e) Update Plan document available to the public to include amendment (i.e., paper or electronic versions posted on the internet)
+- c) Upon the termination of the 30-day comment period, include any citizen comments received and the response(s) by Consortium members to such comment(s). - d) Update Plan document available to the public to include amendment (i.e., paper or electronic versions posted on the internet) - e) Submit substantial amendments to HUD through Information Disbursement and Information System (IDIS). - f) Notify HUD of any amendments submitted in IDIS.